Delarin/Elk-Stack-Project/README.md

    `root@cbe12e5ae6b6e:/etc/ansible# nano hosts`

    ![Hosts file](./Ansible/hosts.PNG)

-The username can be any name, but it must be something the students will not forget.
-The SSH public key must be copied from the machine.
+   We then ran the playbook to install DVWA on our webservers, Web-1 and Web-2

+   `root@cbe12e5ae6b6e:/etc/ansible# ansible-playbook pentest.yml`

+ #### Load Balancer

+ * From the Azure portal, we searched for "load balancer."

+* We added the load balancer with the same + Add button that exists on other pages in the Azure portal.

+* We selected the same Resource Group.

+* We provided a Name

+* We selected 'Create New' for the Public IP address setting.

+* We gave the public IP a name

+* For the IP Assignment, we chose 'Static'

+* We clicked on Review + create and confirm.

+#### Firewall Configuration

+we want to make sure that the load balancer is configured properly to allow traffic to the VM backend pool.

+* From the load balancer details page and we clicked on Load balancing rules on the left side.

+* Click the + Add button.

+* We selected the Session persistence to be Client IP and Protocol.

+* We selected the backend pool, and health probe we configured previously.

+#### Create New vNet

+* We created a new vNet located in the same resource group that we have been using.

+* We located the vNet into another region and not the same region.

+* We Left the rest of the settings at default.

+Notice that the IP Addressing has automatically created a new network space of 10.1.0.0/16 which is exactly what you want.

+####  Create a New VM, named Project

+We created a new Ubuntu VM in your virtual network using the same procedure mentioned above with the following configurations:

+* RAM: 4 GB+ (Standard B2s (2vcpus, 4GiB memory)

+* IP Address: The VM must have a public IP address.

+* Networking: The VM must be added to the new region in which you created your new vNet.
+You want to make sure you select your new vNEt and allow a new basic Security Group to be created for this VM.

+* Access: The VM must use the same SSH keys as your WebVM's.
+This should be the ssh keys that were created on the Ansible container that's running on your jump box.

+ * From the terminal on our computer, we SSH into the jump box.

+ * From the jump box login shell, run the required Docker commands to start and attach to your Ansible container.

+ * We used cat to retrieved the public ssh key (~/.ssh/id_rsa.pub), copy and paste into the VM as explained above.

+ * After creating the new VM in Azure, verify that it works as expected by connecting via SSH from the Ansible container  on your jump box VM.

+  * From the Ansible container shell, SSH into the new VM using it's internal IP.

+  * Note that the new VM should be on a new subnet e.g 10.1.0.0/24

+  * (If the connection succeeds, you are ready to move on to the next step.
+If not, verify that you used the correct SSH key (from inside the Ansible container).
+If the problem persists, you will need to troubleshoot further).

-Create a Peer connection between your vNets.
-This will allow traffic to pass between your vNets and regions.
-This peer connection will make both a connection from your first vNet to your Second vNet And a reverse connection from your second vNet back to your first vNet.
-This will allow traffic to pass in both directions.
+  * We createa a Peer connection between the vNets.
+This will allow traffic to pass between vNets in different regions.

-Navigate to 'Virtual Network' in the Azure Portal.
+   * We navigates to 'Virtual Network' in the Azure Portal.

-Select your new vNet to view it's details.
+   * We selected the new vNet to view it's details.

-Under 'Settings' on the left side, select 'Peerings'.
+   * Under 'Settings' on the left side, we selected 'Peerings'.

-Click the + Add button to create a new Peering.

-Make sure your new Peering has the following settings:
+   * We clicked the + Add button to create a new Peering with the following settings:

-A unique name of the connection from your new vNet to your old vNet.
+    * A unique name of the connection from your new vNet to your old vNet.
+We used Elk-to-Red.

-Elk-to-Red would make sense

-Choose your original RedTeam vNet in the dropdown labeled 'Virtual Network'.
-This is the network you are connecting to your new vNet and you should only have one option.
+   * We chose our original RedTeam vNet in the dropdown labeled 'Virtual Network'.

-Name the resulting connection from your RedTeam Vnet to your Elk vNet.
+    * We named the connection from our RedTeam Vnet to our Elk vNet "Red-to-Elk".

-Red-to-Elk would make sense

-Leave all other settings at their defaults.
+   * We Left all other settings at their defaults.